Healing Like an Athlete

 Postpartum women are especially vulnerable to misusing their pain meds.
-The prevalence of postpartum depression and even the “baby blues” increases the chances of substance abuse.
+The prevalence of postpartum depression and the “baby blues” increase the chances of substance abuse.
 Turning to drugs to lessen feelings of sadness or loneliness is extremely common.
 Developing an addiction and not dealing with mental health issues in a proper way can set a person up for a lifetime of problems.
-(Talk about how this crosses educational, racial and socioeconomic lines)

 Knowing that you will be dealing with pain postpartum can be scary.
 Setting up a plan to manage that pain is necessary and will set your mind at ease.
 Talking with your doctor about options and their risks and benefits is always a good idea.
 We want every mama to be as comfortable as possible after birth and that comfort doesn’t necessarily have to come from a prescription bottle.
 The world of sports technology has long been using pain relief approaches that do not require medication to treat athletes.
 Compression, support, icing, and heating are beloved methods used by professionals… so we applied this to postpartum care!
 Every mama’s journey is different so we encourage you to listen to your body and talk to your doctor if anything is not working for you.